• Skip to primary navigation

 It’s so tempting, no matter how rich or rewarding our own lives may be, to feel like we’re not enough, that we’re not keeping up or where we “should” be in life.
 Let’s face it, the reality of our own rather ordinary day-to-day lives can seem dull in comparison to the fantastic possibilities we think others are living and accomplishing.

-What’s more, we live in an instant gratification society and have come to expect instant results.
-As a culture, we’ve lost our sense of collective patience and of the importance of “paying our dues” and “putting in our time.”
+What’s more, we live in an instant-gratification society and have come to expect instant results.
+As a culture, we’ve lost our sense of collective patience and the importance of “paying our dues” and “putting in our time.”

 When we approach our plant-based lifestyle from a dual sense of personal inadequacy and from this “quick results” orientation, we are vulnerable to becoming overly ambitious and unrealistic with our plant-based goals.